 Investing in stocks via ETFs

-The most effective way to diversify a portfolio is by investing in mutual funds or ETFs that acts as a wrapper for hundreds of different stocks or bonds; many of these will mirror the composition of well-known indices like the S&P 500.
+The most effective way to diversify a portfolio is by investing in mutual funds or ETFs that act as a wrapper for hundreds of different stocks or bonds; many of these will mirror the composition of well-known indices like the FTSE 100.
 You can find a number of investment providers that allow you to invest your money in market tracking index ETFs.

-Investors not only need to consider diversification, but they must also consider what their investments are costing them.
+Investors not only need to consider diversification, they must also consider the what their investments are costing them.
 “Fees” they’re called, and they’re like the termites of investing — always eating and never satisfied.
-Actively managed mutual funds have what’s called a management expense ratio, or MER, which is the percentage of the entire fund that the mutual fund company assesses annually to pay its managers, support staff, for advertising, rent, and about anything else you could think of.
+Actively managed mutual funds have what’s called a ongoing charges figure, or OCF, which is the percentage of the entire fund that the mutual fund company assesses annually to pay its managers, support staff, for advertising, rent, and about anything else you could think of.

-In the US, a 1% MER is not uncommon, and it’s more likely to be closer to 2% in Canada, and whether the fund value increases by 15% or loses 5% over the course of a year, that percentage will always be lopped right off the top.
+In the U.K., a 1% OCF is not uncommon, and it’s more likely to be closer to 2%.
+Whether the fund value increases by 15% or loses 5% over the course of a year, that percentage will always be lopped right off the top.

-But surely these fund managers must be so great at picking stocks that their fees are justified?
-Au contraire!
-Recent research reveals that over a fifteen year period, 82.2 per cent of managed stock funds has been bested by the overall market.
-For this reason, many investors have jettisoned the old mutual fund strategies of their parents in favour of low-fee passive ETFs that seek to mirror the market rather than beat it, since MERs of passive investments are generally a fraction of those of actively managed funds.
+For this reason, many investors have jettisoned the old mutual fund strategies of their parents in favour of low-fee, passive ETFs that seek to mirror the market rather than beat it, since MERs of passive investments are generally a fraction of those of actively managed funds.

 Ready to put all your new knowledge to use and start investing for real?
 When it comes to this plug, we're as biased as they come, but we're of the opinion that Wealthsimple is the absolute best home for a first-time investor.
-We offer state-of-the-art technology, low fees and the kind of personalised, friendly service you might have not thought imaginable from an automated investing service.
-Convinced?
-Sign up now or find more details here.
+We offer state-of-the-art technology, low fees, and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.